 When I make my own homemade sunscreen, I personally prefer to make the recipe into bars.
 I like to use silicone egg shaped soap molds since they create a rounded bar that fits well into your hands without any sharper edges.
 You, however, can use any shape of mold you would like.
 It’s not set in stone and you can actually whip your recipe up into a cream instead if you prefer.

 If you do use a mold, be sure that it has a maximum temperature of at least 150°F in order to prevent it from melting when you pour the hot mixture into it.
 If you area using a silicone mold with a temperature limit, you’ll want to be sure to have a candy thermometer standing by in order to be sure your mixture is under it when you pour.
 It comes off the stove extremely hot and could potentially cause your mold to melt.

-These homemade sunscreen bars are made with essential oils.
+These homemade sunscreen bars are made with essential oils (Six Dollar Family).
 When I make mine, I use lavender essential oil and pure vanilla essential oil.
 The essential oil combinations are not set in stone though so feel free to play with them a bit if you would like since for the most part the oils are only there to add a scent.
 I use lavender since it also helps to repel mosquitoes a bit.
 This recipe can also be used to make homemade mosquito repelling bars as well.
 To do that follow the recipe, but swap out the vanilla for citronella essential oil instead.

 A Word on Essential Oils